 Percentage of undergraduates receiving financial aid: 62%

 Established in 1864, the University of Maine at Farmington is the first public institution of higher education in Maine.
 The university is located in downtown Farmington.
 It’s very convenient for students to experience urban life and get what they want.
-The University of Maine at Farmington (UMF) has around 1,600 full-time students, making it similar in size to many of New England’s prestigious private colleges.
-It provides many of the same benefits, but at a significantly lower cost, offering outstanding value in a beautiful natural setting.
+UMF has around 1,600 full-time students, making it similar in size to many of New England’s prestigious private colleges.
+It is one of the best value colleges in America.
+It provides many of the same benefits but at a significantly lower cost, offering outstanding value in a beautiful natural setting.

 4. University of Montevallo